Topological phase transitions between bosonic and fermionic quantum Hall states near even-denominator filling factors: RG analysis of Chern--Simons--QED

 \subsection{Scaling dimensions}

 To calculate the scaling dimensions, we need the eigenvalues of the matrix (\ref{appeq:final_log_mass}).
 We also include the calculations of the adjoint mass term, which we do not use in our paper, to verify our results against the literature \cite{chester2016anomalous,lee2018emergent}.
+For the adjoint mass term, the diagrams (\ref{appeq:mass_twoloop}) vanish